anelllya/portfolio/docs/work/brands/hornets-hockey.md

     ---

-    - Midjourney v4
+    - Midjourney
-    - Affinity Designer v2.0 on iPad
+    - Affinity Designer on iPad

 </div>

-## Crafting the Hornets Hockey Logo with AI

-A friend of mine decided to create a Roller Hockey kids club.
-She needed a logo and asked for help.
-Since I had the Midjourney (MJ) subscription, I decided to give it a try.
-It was a completely new concept for me, leveraging all the efforts to AI and trying to come up with something good enough so it can become the club's brand.
+## The Challenge

+Hornets Hockey is a local roller hockey club for young children, offering a fun and inclusive way to get kids involved in team sports.
+They needed a new visual identity that could:

+- Feel professional but playful
+- Appeal to both kids and parents
+- Look great across uniforms, flyers, and social media

+The existing visuals were minimal or inconsistent, and the club wanted something distinctive that could help rally the community, boost recruitment, and give players something to feel proud of.

 ### Brainstroming and concept